codio-content/ThinkJava/codio-student-unit-exclude/book-structure/generate/.guides/content/conditionals-and-logic-the-if-else-statement.md

 }
 ```

+Try it out in the panel to the left.
+To compile and run the code, press the "Run!"
+{Run!}(sh .guides/bg.sh javac code/IfElse.java java -cp code/ IfElse )

 The expression in parentheses is called the condition.
 If it is true, the statements in braces get executed.